 The 3rd type is a waist belt with a fanny pack.
 This last type is problematic.
 It will require extra actions to use, assuming you are wearing it on your waist to start with, and not around your neck.
 It must be opened, placed over the head, behind the neck, possibly tied at the neck/chest, and finally inflated.

 These extra steps are sometimes impossible in difficult conditions.
 As such this fanny pack style should be used on fair weather days in the safest of conditions.
-Indeed even the suspenders and vest style require that you pull the ripcord, a step that would be impossible if unconscious, such as stuck by a jet ski from behind.
+Indeed, even the suspenders and vest style require that you pull the ripcord, a step that would be impossible if unconscious, such as stuck by a jet ski from behind.
 The best reason to get a Type V is if it is the only PFD that you will actually wear.
 Another reason might be maximum portability and travel, such as folding and IK paddlers might need.

-I do not recommend the Type V PFD for any activity that may involve the possibility of becoming incapacitated (or for those who are prone to become incapacitated).
+I do not recommend the Type V PFD for any activity that may involve the possibility of becoming incapacitated (or for those who are prone to becoming incapacitated).
 White water rapids, kayak surfing, high power boat traffic, rock gardens, and sea caves are all activities and environments that require a standard PFD to be worn, not a Type V.

 There is the Type V PFD hybrid, part solid foam, part inflatable, the best of both worlds, so to speak.
 This vest is relatively rare and I do not have any personal experience with them.
 They do seem to be a good compromise and may be a good option for someone who cannot make up their mind or needs the features of both Type III and V.